 What You Need to Know About Native Advertising

-In 2019, U.S. advertisers will spend almost $44 billion on native ads, which represents almost two-thirds of all digital display spending.
-In other words, it’s already a pretty big deal.
+In 2021, U.S. advertisers will spend over $57 billion on native ads, which represents almost two-thirds of all digital display spending.
+In other words, it’s a pretty big deal.
 Still, even in the marketing and advertising worlds, not everyone is 100 percent sure what native advertising even means or what types of ads fall under its umbrella.

-Some of that is the nomenclature.
+Some of that uncertainty lies in the nomenclature.
 When someone says “TV commercial” or “paid search ad” it’s fairly simple to figure out what they mean.
 But “native advertising” isn’t as intuitive.
-So, let’s take some time to peel back the layers of this onion and help brand advertisers like you understand how to incorporate native advertising into your 2019 media strategy.
+So, let’s take some time to peel back the layers of this [native advertising] onion and help marketers like you understand how to incorporate native advertising into your Q4 2021 and 2022 media strategy.

 What is native advertising?